CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 - **One-to-one**: is performed when the number of possible categories in the input matches the number of values.
 - **Interpolation**: is performed when there isn't a one-to-one match and intermediate values are created automatically.

-Throughout this guide, you will explore the use of [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) to match *inputs* to *values* in these ways.
+Throughout this guide, you will explore different ways to use [`ramp`](/developers/carto-vl/reference/#cartoexpressionsramp) to match *inputs* to *values*.
 The most common use case is to match a property in your data as the input to fixed constant outputs like color or size.
 This is what we call **style by value**.

 The following sections will cover **style by value** for different data properties and map types.
 For example, by the end of this guide, you will better understand the options available when dealing with something like a transaction dataset and how to style by numeric data like the amount of each payment, or by categorical data like the method of payment (credit card, cash, etc.).